KalebDHedges/KalebDHedges/README.md

 # Hi!
 I'm Kaleb Hedges.

-I'm have just completed my bachelor of Computer Science, majoring in Cybersecurity, at Swinburne University.
+I have just completed my bachelor of Computer Science, majoring in Cybersecurity, at Swinburne University.

 I love building small terminal applications for my own personal enjoyment (e.g. Generators for TTRPG's), and learning new programming languages.